Ask Safely: Privacy-Aware LLM Query Generation for Knowledge Graphs: Conclusion

 \section{Conclusion}

 We introduced a privacy-aware strategy for generating Cypher queries with third-party generative LLMs.
-By using the graph structure as context and masking sensitive information in user questions, our approach preserves privacy while still benefiting from the strong generalization capabilities of LLMs.
-Moreover, relying only on the graph structure keeps prompts compact and token-efficient, enabling scalability to larger graphs.
-Experiments on the MetaQA dataset showed that this strategy achieves up to 91\% accuracy, demonstrating that privacy can be protected without losing query quality.
-In future work, we aim to extend this approach to more complex knowledge graphs and domain-specific use cases.
+By using the graph schema as context and masking sensitive information in user questions, our approach preserves privacy while still benefiting from the strong generalization capabilities of LLMs.
+Moreover, relying only on the graph schema keeps prompts compact and token-efficient, enabling scalability to larger graphs.
+Experiments on the METAQA dataset achieved up to 86.9\% accuracy with 0\% direct sensitive information leakage and 71\% reduction in potential indirect leakage, demonstrating that privacy can be protected while maintaining query quality.
+In future work, we aim to extend this approach to domain-specific use cases.
 We also plan to automatically filter and adapt the graph schema to the RBAC model provided for the users.
 Together, these directions will allow us to explore how privacy-preserving and access control mechanisms can be integrated with LLM-based reasoning at scale.

 \begin{acks} This project is supported by the Luxembourg National Research Fund (FNR) PEARL program, grant agreement 16544475. \end{acks}